ChuuniIRC/chuuniirc.github.io/whatever.md

 - ppl use multiple social media today, why not improve the experience
 - (need more ideas to talk about)

+## ppl use multiple social media today, why not improve the experience

+for example, someome might use discord, irc, mastodon, xmpp, etc. (personally, we use xmpp via bitlbee, which makes it look like another irc network as opposed to yet another desktop/mobile app.)

 ## instances shut down

 so many folks have talked about mastodon instances shutting down. folks have